ingrey1/join-tables-conceptual/docs/entity-domain-modeling/one-to-many-relationships.md

 ---

-Now that the one-to-many relationship is realized via the foreign key 'wolf_id' in the Rabbit table, it's possible to find out which wolf a rabbit lives with by examining the 'wolf_id': Floppy and Hoppy live with a wolf which has the primary key of 1, while Nappy doesn't live with any wolf.
+Now that the **One-To-Many** relationship is realized via the foreign key 'wolf_id' in the Rabbit table, it's possible to find out which wolf a rabbit lives with by examining the 'wolf_id': Floppy and Hoppy live with a wolf which has the primary key of 1, while Nappy doesn't live with any wolf.

-The next section will illustrate the many-to-many entity relationship type.
+The next section will illustrate the **many-to-many** entity relationship type.